 Why Olamide Davies Talabi Stepped Down From Ogun Central Senatorial Race

 “With a heart filled with gratitude and deep emotions, I sincerely appreciate everyone who stood by me throughout my senatorial aspiration in Ogun State.
 Your support, encouragement, prayers, sacrifices and financial contributions meant so much to me.
-I will never take your love for granted,” he stated.
+I will never take your love for granted,” she stated.

 “A few days after our meeting at Chief Osoba’s residence, I returned home with mixed feelings.
 Initially, I was inspired by the body language of respected leaders whom I believed genuinely desired unity, growth and continuity within the party,” Talabi said.